libris/lxlviewer/packages/supersearch/README.md

 - `isFocusedRow<[rowIndex: number]>` - A helper function which returns a boolean value if a cell in the row is focused (useful for styling).

+See the example route for an example on how to implement keyboard navigation handling between the start contents items.

 ### Custom Result items

 Custom result items can be defined as a [Snippet](https://svelte.dev/docs/svelte/snippet) passed as a `resultItemRow` prop.